Wisdom

-The meaning of Psalms 18:30 is that God’s ways are always right and His promises can be fully trusted.
-He is a faithful protector for everyone who runs to Him for safety, just as Psalm 18:2 says, 'The Lord is my rock, my fortress and my deliverer; my God is my rock, in whom I take refuge.'
+The meaning of Psalm 18:30 is that God’s ways are flawless and His promises can always be trusted.
+He is a faithful protector for everyone who runs to Him for safety, as He was for David in times of trouble.
+His Word stands true in every situation, as Psalm 12:6 says, 'The words of the Lord are pure words, like silver refined in a furnace.'

 This God - his way is perfect; the word of the Lord proves true; he is a shield for all those who take refuge in him.